aviaryan/alfred-google-search/README.md

 **Tested with Alfred 3**

 This workflow allows you to do in-line Google searches right from the Alfred bar.
-It gives you the flexibility to either open the result URL or copy it to clipboard.
+You can either open the result URL or copy it to clipboard.

 ## IMPORTANT